rnelsonchem/pHcalc/README.rst

 ----------------

 This system consist of a 1:1 mixture of an HF Acid instance and a |Na+|
-Neutral instance.
-The System object can be instantiated with an arbitrary number of Acids and Neutral objects.
+Inert instance.
+The System object can be instantiated with an arbitrary number of Acids and Inert objects.
 Again, there is an implied equivalent of
 |OH-| necessary to balance the charge of the system.

 .. code:: python

     >>> hf = Acid(Ka=6.76e-4, charge=0, conc=0.01)
-    >>> na = Neutral(charge=1, conc=0.01)
+    >>> na = Inert(charge=1, conc=0.01)
     >>> system = System(hf, na)
     >>> system.pHsolve()
     >>> print(system.pH) # Should print 7.5992233